dol-lab/secure-file/readme.md

 The basic idea is to give every user a key (via. cookies) for a specific folder in the uploads directory, which is valid for a certain time.
 This way we don't have to load the whole WordPress environment for each file request, but just check the key (and give it to a user if she or he is allowed to access).
 WP saves files in a path like /uploads/BLOG_ID/YEAR/MONTH/...
 So you can limit by blog ids or by a year, a month, ...

+ℹ WordPress handles uploads for the main_site( blog_id = 1) differently than every other blog.
+Instead of putting uploads in `uploads/sites/1/year/...` it puts them direcly in the uploads folder like `uploads/year/...`

+🚨 This plugin changes the upload path of newly uploaded files in the main_site.
+You might want to move them to a single place.

 ## Prerequisites

 * PHP > 5.3 (hash sha)